bharris6/pytermvis/README.md

 ## Requirements

-* asciimatics
+Required:

 * numpy
 * scipy
 * [SoundCard](https://github.com/bastibe/SoundCard)

+Optional:

+* asciimatics
+* pygame

-## How to install dependencies
+## How to install

 ```
 $ git clone https://github.com/bharris6/pytermvis.git
 $ cd pytermvis
-$ pip install --user -r requirements.txt
+$ pip install .
 ```

 ## How to run

-From the cloned project directory:
+The install method will put a command `pytermvis` on your path that you can execute.

+You can also run it with python's `-m` flag:

 ```
 $ python -m pytermvis.run -r text -c *
 ```

-This will query your local system to determine what sound devices exist, and prompt you to choose one.
-All visualizer output is in the same terminal.

 ### Options